redyjq/occam/README.md

 ###Examples
-If you would like to use the Occam in a different way, run `bin/read_images_opencv` (source file in `indigosdk-2.0.15/examples/read_images_opencv.cc`) and press 1 or 2 to browse the different options available.
+If you would like to use the Occam in a different way, run `rosrun occam read_images_opencv` (source file in `indigosdk-2.0.15/examples/read_images_opencv.cc`) and press 1 or 2 to browse the different options available.
 The other examples may also be useful.
 In order to record multiple types of data, say an OccamImage and an OccamPointCloud concurrently, for example, `indigosdk-2.0.15/examples/read_raw_images.cc` does this (also `src/read_pointcloud.cc`).

 ###Issues
-If you run into issues working with the API, contact Daryl Sew (darylsew@gmail.com) and Xavier Delacour (xavier@occamvisiongroup.com), our Occam support contact.
+If you run into issues working with the API, contact Zach Vinegar (zzv2@cornell.edu), Daryl Sew (darylsew@gmail.com) and Xavier Delacour (xavier@occamvisiongroup.com), our Occam support contact.

-# Database API Instructions
-Follow instructions [here](https://developers.google.com/drive/v3/web/quickstart/python#prerequisites) for turning on the Drive API.
-If that page is down, do the following.

-##Step 1: Turn on the Drive API

-1. Use [this wizard](https://console.developers.google.com/flows/enableapi?apiid=drive) to create or select a project in the Google Developers Console and automatically turn on the API.
-Click Continue, then Go to credentials.

-2. At the top of the page, select the OAuth consent screen tab.
-Select an Email address, enter a Product name if not already set, and click the Save button.

-3. Select the Credentials tab, click the Add credentials button and select OAuth 2.0 client ID.

-4. Select the application type Other, enter the name "Drive API Quickstart", and click the Create button.

-4. Click OK to dismiss the resulting dialog.

-5. Click the file_download (Download JSON) button to the right of the client ID.

-6. Move this file to your working directory and rename it client_secret.json.

-##Step 2: Install the Google Client Library

-Run the following command to install the library using pip:

-    pip install --upgrade google-api-python-client

-##Step 3: Run database code

-    python upload_daemon.py

-It might be useful to set this up as a cron job.